tiany7/quant-dev-project/Reports.md

 ### Data_crawler
 The data_crawler is responsible for fetching financial data from external sources.
 Our current data for each stock retrieved within a given timeframe will contain each stock's daily fundamentals, including Ticker, Date, High, Low, Open, Close, and Volume.

+### Data Processor
+The data processor is responsible for pulling the data from local filesystem and dispatch the data to the strategy component via channels.
+The data processor will read the data asynchronously and serves as the in-memory buffer for the strategy component.
 ### Strategy
 The strategy component contains the logic for making trading decisions based on the input data.
 Each strategy will be able to process a set of data and determine buy/sell signals.
 The signals will include the buy/sell quantity and price.